How much it costs to remortgage in the UK

 Will it be cheaper to stay with my current lender?

-While there are plenty of great mortgage deals on the market, it may sometimes be cheaper to stay with your current lender.
-If your tie-in period ends and you’re looking to remortgage, switching to one of your lender’s other deals will help you avoid many of the extra fees listed above.
+Sometimes it can be cheaper to stay with your current lender – but every situation is different.
+If your tie-in period ends and you’re looking to remortgage, switching to one of your lender’s other deals – a product transfer – may be easier and cheaper.

-You could also consider finding a cheaper remortgage deal and then contact your provider to see if they’ll match it.
+You could also consider finding a cheaper remortgage deal and then contact your provider to see if it will match it.

 How long does it take to remortgage?